Gigaspaces/xap-docs/site/content/sbp/dotnet-session-store.markdown

 # Overview

 GigaSpaces XAP.NET ASP.NET Session State Store Management for .NET is designed to deliver the application maximum performance with **ZERO** application code changes.
-It features the following: {{<wbr>}}
+It features the following:

-{{%vbar%}}

--  Reduced IIS memory footprint storing the session within a remote Data Grid.{{<wbr>}}
+-  Reduced IIS memory footprint storing the session within a remote Data Grid.

--  No code changes required to share the session with other remote IIS servers.{{<wbr>}}
+-  No code changes required to share the session with other remote IIS servers.

--  Application elasticity - Support session replication across different IIS applications located within the same or different data-centers/clouds allowing the application to scale dynamically without any downtime.{{<wbr>}}
+-  Application elasticity - Support session replication across different IIS applications located within the same or different data-centers/clouds allowing the application to scale dynamically without any downtime.

--  Unlimited number of sessions and concurrent users support - Sub-millisecond session data access by using GigaSpaces In-Memory-Data-Grid as the session state store. {{<wbr>}}
+-  Unlimited number of sessions and concurrent users support - Sub-millisecond session data access by using GigaSpaces In-Memory-Data-Grid as the session state store.

 -  Session replication over the WAN support - Utilizing GigaSpaces Multi-Site Replication over the WAN technology.
-Support data compression and encryption.{{<wbr>}}
+Support data compression and encryption.

--  HTTP Session data access scalability - Session data can utilize any of the supported In-Memory-Data-Grid topologies ; replicated or partitioned.{{<wbr>}}
+-  HTTP Session data access scalability - Session data can utilize any of the supported In-Memory-Data-Grid topologies ; replicated or partitioned.

--  Transparent IIS Failover - Allow IIS restart without any session data loss.{{<wbr>}}
+-  Transparent IIS Failover - Allow IIS restart without any session data loss.

--  Sticky session and Non-sticky session support - Your requests can move across multiple IIS seamlessly.{{<wbr>}}
+-  Sticky session and Non-sticky session support - Your requests can move across multiple IIS seamlessly.

-{{%/vbar%}}

 # Session State Options

 Before proceeding with the following sections, please find some more information on various session state modes [here](http://msdn.microsoft.com/en-us/library/vstudio/ms178586(v=vs.100).aspx).
 There are pros and cons of these various approaches.

-1)	Inproc mode has the best performance metrics but it only works best when you have a single server hosting a web application and web applications in which the end user is guaranteed to be re-directed to the one and only, and therefore, correct server.
+* Inproc mode has the best performance metrics but it only works best when you have a single server hosting a web application and web applications in which the end user is guaranteed to be re-directed to the one and only, and therefore, correct server.
 This mode is used when session data is not very critical as it can be in some other ways reconstructed.

-2)	Out of process/StateServer mode is the only way that allows you to really distribute your applications inside and outside your data centers.
+* Out of process/StateServer mode is the only way that allows you to really distribute your applications inside and outside your data centers.
 This is the mode that one chooses when they cannot guarantee which web server would be serving the end user's request.
 Herewith you can get the performance of reading from memory, reliability (and associated concerns) of having sessions managed by a separate process for all the web servers involved.

-3)	SQL Server mode is used when very high levels of reliability are required.
+* SQL Server mode is used when very high levels of reliability are required.
 In other words, a session and its attributes have to be guaranteed re-construction on the fly and the application absolutely requires this kind of data reliability.
 Keep in mind that this mode has the worst performance of all (as quite easily understood) and trades off reliability for performance.
 This also allows you to globally distribute your applications across datacenters but relies heavily on clustering SQL Server databases across these data centers globally.

 We will be concentrating our discussions on using an out of process, custom storage provider for achieving true global, lightweight distribution of your application that provides better reliability than other modes discussed above.